grantcolley/dotnetwhat/README.md

 #### Thread Safety
 ##### Locks and Mutex
+Locking limits access to a variable to a single thread at a time and is the safest way to prevent race conditions and ensure data consistency when multiple threads attempt to read or write shared data concurrently.

 Mutex, or "mutual exclusion" is synchronizing access to shared state from competing threads by first locking it, then releasing the lock when it is finished.
 Competing threads must wait for the lock to be release, before accessing the shared state.

 ```C#